Raymond James slashes price target on Joby Aviation Inc. [JOBY] – find out why.

-Joby Aviation Inc. [NYSE: JOBY] price surged by 0.81 percent to reach at $0.03.
+Joby Aviation Inc. [NYSE: JOBY] gained 2.61% on the last trading session, reaching $3.54 price per share at the time.
 The company report on December 14, 2022 that Joby Completes Second of Four System Reviews with the Federal Aviation Administration.

 5 Undervalued Stocks For 2023